 We began work with GSK on a Micropump formulation of Coreg in 2003 when we entered into a license agreement for use of our Micropump technology for an extended release formulation of carvedilol phosphate.
 The product was approved by the FDA in October 2006 and launched in March 2007.
-Pursuant to a separate supply agreement with GSK, we produce Coreg CR microparticles on a cost plus basis, which expired on December 31, 2010.
-Since the expiration of the supply agreement, we have been supplying Coreg CR microparticles to GSK as a unilateral accommodation so as to secure their supply while the parties negotiate a new supply agreement.
-We are the sole supplier of microparticles to GSK and we anticipate that negotiations will not have a negative impact on the Company.
-To date, we have received \$23 million in milestone payments from GSK and are eligible to receive an additional \$2 million if certain milestones are achieved.
-In 2010, we recognized royalty revenue of \$8.5 million on sales of Coreg CR.
+Prior to 2011, we produced Coreg CR microparticles on a cost plus basis pursuant to a separate supply agreement that expired on December 31, 2010.
+From January 1, 2011 until October, 2011 we supplied Coreg CR microparticles to GSK as a unilateral accommodation so as to secure their supply while we negotiated a new supply agreement.
+In October, 2011, we announced that we signed a new supply agreement with GSK for the production of Coreg CR microparticles and remain the sole supplier of Coreg CR microparticles for GSK.
+Under the agreement, we will receive guaranteed minimum payments to supply Coreg CR microparticles over a minimum period of five years.
+No earlier than January 1, 2013, GSK may terminate the agreement at their sole discretion by giving six months written notice.
+The agreement defines the manufacturing relationship between the two companies following the expiration of the previous supply agreement on December 31, 2010.
+Pursuant to the agreement, we received a payment of €1.3 million (\$1.8 million) during the third quarter of 2011 and a further €1.3 million (\$1.8 million) payment in the fourth quarter of 2011, as well as a higher margin on all product produced by Flamel for GSK since January 1, 2011 To date, we have received \$23 million in milestone payments from GSK and are eligible to receive an additional \$2 million if certain milestones are achieved.
+In 2011, we recognized royalty revenue of \$8.2 million on sales of Coreg CR.
 We are eligible to receive low to mid single digit royalty payments on net sales of Coreg CR.
-This agreement expires on the later of: (a) ten (10) years from the date of the first commercial sale of product in such country, or (b) the expiration of the last to expire Flamel patent right in such country.
+This agreement expires on the later of: (a) ten (10) years from the date of the first commercial sale of product in such country, or (b) the expiration of the last to expire Flamel patent right in such